top of page

 That’s It!

+You’ve just made 16 perfect HSTs - all from two squares of fabric!
 Once you’ve tried this method, you’ll never go back to sewing them one by one.
 It’s perfect for scrappy quilts, star blocks, or when you just want to make a big batch in one go.

 Two colorful, patterned cushions on a light gray armchair.
 One cushion has pink and green floral designs.
 Green plant in the background.